-Table C: Construction Site Storm Water Control - July 2006 to June 2007
+Table C: Construction Site Storm Water Control - July 2007 to June 2008

-Mod ified?
-Sc chedule BMP Proposed Measurable Goal YE S NO Complete this year Ongoing Implementation 1f) Public Works inspectors trained annually to inspect construction BMPs.
+Modified?
+Sc hedule BMP Proposed Measurable Goal YE NO Complete Ongoing S this year Implementation 1a) Procedures for review of site plans that incorporate water quality impacts have been developed and shall be implemented during the full permit term.
+Successful implementation will be measured by development of procedures to annually train City staff by June 30, 2004 .
+1 X 1b) Procedures for inspection and enforcement of construction control measures for construction sites greater than one acre have been developed and shall continue throughout the permit term.
+Establish additional criteria to identify high priority sites by June 30.
+Visit each construction site at least twice a month and each high priority site once a week.
+The number of construction sites complying with the construction site runoff programs will measure successful compliance each year.
+2 X 1c) Procedures in place by June 30 to annually train City staff in development of construction projects.
+Construction development will include preparation of conditions of approval, plan, and specification development, and SWPPP preparation.
 Measure success each year by the number of personnel completing the training program.
+3 X 1d) Training program in place by June 30 to annually train plan check staff to check structural and non-structural BMPs.
+Measure success each year by the number of training sessions offered and the number of personnel trained in plan checking of structural and non-structural BMPs.
+4 X 1e) Continue to sponsor biannual training for construction industry, City inspection and maintenance staff, and development engineers each year of the permit period.
+Measure success each year by the number of personnel completing the training program.
+5 X ified?
+Sc chedule BMP Proposed Measurable Goal YE NO Complete Ongoing S this year Implementation 1f) Public Works inspectors trained annually to inspect construction BMPs.
+Measure success each year by the number of personnel completing the training program.
 6 1-g) Develop procedures to respond to 100% of the calls received by the Storm Water Hotline by June 30 and each year thereafter.
 7 X 2a) Adopt Grading Ordinance by June 30.
 Successful implementation will be measured by adoption of the Grading Ordinance.
 8 X X 2b) Develop Erosion and Sediment Guidelines for the development/ construction community by June 30.
 Successful compliance will be measured each year by all construction projects being covered by either a current, up-to-date SWPPP or controls to reduce storm water pollution as outlined in the guidelines.
 9 X 3a) Strive for 100 percent compliance with local and SWRCB's construction site runoff control programs.
 The number of construction sites complying with the construction site runoff programs will measure successful compliance each year.
-X x 3b) Strive for zero complaints from the public regarding hydrological and water quality impacts from construction sites.
+X X 3b) Strive for zero complaints from the public regarding hydrological and water quality impacts from construction sites.
 Successful compliance will be measured each year by a reduction in the number of construction and building related complaints regarding water quality.
 X X 3c) Strive for full compliance with inspection checklists (i.e., inspection checklists show that all construction sites are implementing BMPs and meeting permit requirements) and measurable parameters.
 The number of construction and building sites complying with inspection checklists will measure successful compliance each year.
 X X